armelyara/armelyara/README.md

 - 👋 Hi, I’m @armelyara
-- 👀 I’m interested by Artificial Intelligence
+- 👀 I’m interested by Machine Learning and Deep Learning
-- 🌱 I’m currently learning Machine Learning, Deep Learning and Data Science
+- 🌱 I’m currently Bioinformatics Student
-- 💞️ I’m looking to collaborate on Machine Learning Open Source Projects
+- 💞️ I’m looking to solve some problems with computer science
 - 📫 How to reach me Twitter:@ArmelYara Mail: armelyara@thedayinfo.com

 <!---